githe14/EK-dataviz-portfolio-CMU/critique-by-design.md

 I also want to find a more effective way to represent the timeline and clarify the main story's narrative.
 I can focus on a "2012 vs. 2024" or use a different format to highlight past (2012), current (2020), and projection (2024).
 In terms of design, I will adopt a more intuitive color palette, such as utilizing grey to de-emphasize non-key variables and highlighting the main story.
 Finally, I will determine whether the share of spending, the budget itself, or the earnings is the most effective tool for conveying the narrative.

-## Step Three: sketch a solution
+## Step Three: Sketch a solution

 ![IMG_3235](https://github.com/user-attachments/assets/bf372b82-c106-44f2-ac4b-87005b1f8492)

 The focus of my main story in this redesign was to highlight the change in advertising revenue over time for each medium.
-The original visualization focused on spending share, which I found to be ineffective for our target audience.
+The original visualization focused on the spending share, which I found to be ineffective for our target audience.
 The ultimate goal of any marketing effort is a positive outcome—earnings or revenue from each advertising method—rather than just spending.
 Moreover, since the dataset contained revenue figures, I was confused about how the original visualization derived the spending share.

 To address the visual clutter and lack of focused storytelling in the original line chart, I sketched a Dumbbell Chart (Paired Bar Chart) as my potential redesign.
 I also considered using a stacked or side-by-side bar chart for each medium, but I found those designs to be visually too complicated when reflecting multiple time periods.
 Unlike the original visualization, which forced the reader to track complex, intersecting lines across twelve years, this design isolates the two most important data points: the past (2012) as the baseline for comparison, and the current (2020) as the outcome.
 This approach allows me to tell a clear "Before and After" story.
 Another important time period is 2024, which represents the projected revenue.
 I plan to brainstorm ideas to see if there is a way to incorporate this projection into the visualization as well.

-## Step Four: test the solution
+## Step Four: Test the solution

 I conducted interviews with two students at Carnegie Mellon University (CMU) about my sketch.